Guide to the Southern end of Klong Prao Beach

 Klong Prao village isn’t awash with Western restaurants – which is a good thing – but you’ll find excellent Italian food and pizza at couple of places.
 Babylon, opposite Kati Culinary and Baan Camp Chang Elephant Camp.
 And the new (2018) Pizzeria Spaghetteria Toscana Koh Chang, which is almost opposite and has a wood fired pizza oven roadside.
 And in the same area El Greco serves up good Greek food – which makes a nice change once in a while.
 The Lamb Kleftiko and Saganaki (fried cheese) are my favourites.

-Heading south through Klong Prao village, there are a couple of good places to stay roadside – The Gallery and Iyara BOTY Resort (formerly Noren Resort) which both have good value AC rooms and bungalows.
-For budget accommodation, also check out Papaya Cottage or Sabaidee Resort.
-They have inexpensive aircon bungalows a few minutes walk to the beach for around 1,000 Baht / night in high season.
+Heading south through Klong Prao village, there are a couple of good places to stay roadside – The Gallery and Iyara BOTY Resort which both have good value AC rooms and bungalows.
+For budget accommodation, also check out Baan Klong Koh, Papaya Cottage or Sabaidee Resort.
+They all have inexpensive aircon bungalows a few minutes walk to the beach for under 1,500 Baht / night in high season.

 The road then again veers inland and towards the southern end of Klong Prao beach, in an area technically called ‘Mab Klong Kao’ .
 If you’re on a budget or looking to stay longterm then good value rooms can be found at Sofia Garden & Boonya Resort.

-The Emerald Cove itself is closed and is being redeveloped.
-It will reopen in mid 2024 as Dinso Resort and Villas Koh Chang Vignette Collection, an IHG managed property.
+The Emerald Cove was sold and extensively renovated.
+It reopened in late 2024 as Dinso Resort and Villas Koh Chang Vignette Collection, and is an IHG managed property.
+It’s a big improvement on the old Emerald Cove

 But not much in the way of inspired eating and drinking options by the main road in this area though.
 But there are a few simple Thai restaurants .
 There are also cluster of small bars in the area and a minimart or two.
 You will be better off either walking south to Kai Bae village or north to Klong Prao village for a bigger choice of eateries.